You can access the online application by clicking here.

 In-person classroom learning at Columbia Business School in New York City takes place during these dates:

 - Module I: Foundations of International Business and Project

 Definition, Columbia Business School, New York: January 6-17, 2020

 - Module IV: Global Expansion and Value Creation, New York: August

 - Module Six: Challenges of Growth and Business Plan Presentations,

-The international immersion trip to SCANDINAVIA will take place during these dates:
+The international immersion trip to MOROCCO will take place during these dates:

 Modules Two and Five are distance learning.
 Classes will meet synchronously (in real time) once per month.
 Exact dates will be determined once the program has started.